 - Crisp fried vegetables, such as potatoes

-- Raw, crisp fruits, such as apples and pears
+- Raw, crisp fruits, such as apples and pears and dried fruit

 - Stringy fruits, such as pineapple and mango